rtek1000/W1209-firmware-modified/README.md

 - - Note 2: in mode "A1" (Alarm 1) of parameter "P0", the relay is activated when the sensor fails (closed contacts "K0" and "K1").
 - - Note 3: in mode "A2" (Alarm 2) of parameter "P0", the relay is disabled when the sensor fails (open contacts "K0" and "K1").

-- Operation mode for alarm [P0: C/H/A1/A2]:
+- [P0: C/H/A1/A2] Operation mode for alarm:
 - - When in "A1" mode (Alarm): cause relay activation using the maximum "P2" and minimum parameters "P3".
 - - - Temperature greater than the maximum value "P2": relay activated.
 - - - Temperature lower than the minimum value "P3": relay activated.